What is CFD Trading?

 A CFD (Contract of Difference) is a leveraged ‘derivative’ investment instrument,

-The CFDs are classified as derivatives because their value is derived from an asset.
+The CFDs are classified as derivatives because their value is derived from the underlying asset.

-The trading goal is to profit from the change in the value of the underlying asset over time.
+The trading goal is to profit from the underlying asset’s value change over time.

 ‘Trading long’ means to buy a CFD with the prediction that the underlying asset will increase in value.

-‘Trading short’ means that a CFD will be sold with the prediction that the underlying asset will decrease in value.
+‘Trading short’ means that you will sell a CFD with the prediction that the underlying asset will decrease in value.

 CFDs are not subject to an expiry date such as options or futures contracts.
 To close a CFD trade, you would need to make a second trade that will be a ‘reverse’ trade of the first.